Flooding from Isaac forces evacuation of 60,000

 But massive rains and storm surge from the Gulf of Mexico inundated low-lying communities outside the federal flood containment system protecting New Orleans, forcing the evacuation of thousands of people from their homes and some dramatic rooftop rescue operations.

-Hardest hit was Plaquemines Parish, southeast of New Orleans, where floodwaters overtopped at least one levee on Wednesday and left many homes under about 12 feet of water.
+Hardest hit was Plaquemines Parish, southeast of New Orleans, where floodwaters overtopped at least one levee on Wednesday and left many homes under about 12 feet (3.6 meters) of water.

 Local boatmen in Plaquemines plucked dozens from the roofs of their houses after they had decided they could ride out what, compared with Katrina, seemed like a small storm.